ysoftwareab/yplatform/doc/working-with-make.md

 ## Development workflow

+After `git clone`-ing a repository, a developer should run `make bootstrap` in order to install global dependencies.

-After `git clone`-ing a repository, a developer should only need to run `make`, in order to get a fully functional repository, ready for development.
+After that, a developer should only need to run `make`, in order to get a fully functional repository, ready for development.

 Similarly, after making changes, a developer should only need to run `make` in order to explore their changes.